 Dublin, the capital of Ireland, is a city rich in vibrant culture and history.
 You will have the opportunity to explore Dublin over this four-week program with a healthy balance of coursework and free time.
-This program is designed for students of all majors with particular interests in diversity, politics, history, literature, international marketing, business, communications, pop culture and more.
+This program is designed for students of all majors with particular interests in professional writing, politics, history, literature, international marketing, business, communications, pop culture and more.
 Students on the four-week program will choose two courses for a total of six credits.

 This program also offers you the opportunity to experience first-hand the world-famous Irish literature, theater and music.
 Cultural activities may include a city tour of Dublin, a night of Irish music and dancing, Gaelic Football as well as excursions to Glendalough, Galway and Belfast